Pound Gap

 In recent years, Letcher County has faced the decline of the coal industry and the need to diversify its economy.
 Efforts have been made to promote tourism, outdoor recreation, and arts initiatives to attract visitors and create new opportunities for the local population.
 The county remains proud of its Appalachian heritage, with traditional music, crafts, and culture continuing to be celebrated and preserved.
 Today, Letcher County stands as a testament to the resilience and strength of its people, as they work towards a prosperous future while honoring their past.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Letcher County, Kentucky.
+This timeline provides a concise overview of the key events in the history of Letcher County, Kentucky.

 • 1777 - Letcher County is established as part of Virginia.